izuzanak/uclang/uclang/doc/intro.md

 interpreter are based on set of simple rules.

   * All values are objects.
-  * There are no any global functions.
+  * There are no global functions.
   * All actions are performed by methods of objects.

 Uclang was designed as fully interpreted language, so its performance falls to